Brown Lentil and Mushroom Rice

 - 2 cups cooked brown lentils, (or canned, drained and rinsed)

 - Cook the rice according to the instructions on the package.

-- When rice is almost cooked, melt the ghee in a saute pan set over medium-high heat.
+- When rice is almost cooked, heat the avocado oil in a saute pan set over medium-high heat.
 Add the onions, mushrooms, salt and pepper and cook, stirring from time, until the vegetables are soft and golden brown, about 8 to 10 minutes.